alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 ![](../media/PR-text.png)

-Now, GitHub will compare the changed files in your branch to their original state in the master branch and try to implement these changes.
+Now, GitHub will compare the changed files in your branch to their original state in the main branch and try to implement these changes.
 In some cases, there may be conflicts where multiple contributors have changed the same line of code.
 These conflicts are typically resolved manually, but good project organization can generally avoid merge conflicts. **If GitHub finds conflicts with your pull request, ask for help from the Tutorial Team before merging the pull request.**

 If there are no conflicts (there shouldn't be any), select the green "Merge pull request" button and confirm your choice.
-This will update the master branch to include the changes you made in your branch. **This process will need to be accomplished for each branch.**
+This will update the main branch to include the changes you made in your branch. **This process will need to be accomplished for each branch.**

 ![](../media/merge-PR.png)